INTRODUCTION AND EPIDEMIOLOGY

 The central element of chronic lower airway obstruction is impedance to expiratory airflow due to increased resistance or decreased caliber of the small bronchi and bronchioles.
 Airflow obstruction results from a combination of airway secretions, mucosal edema, bronchospasm, and bronchoconstriction.
 Exaggerated airway resistance reduces total minute ventilation and increases respiratory work.

-In emphysema, distortion or destruction of ...
+In emphysema, distortion or destruction of alveolar and ...